 What on Earth is happening with the Totten Glacier?

-However, new research recently published, has confirmed of an even greater threat going on in the larger ice shelf of East Antarctica.
+However, new research recently published, has confirmed an even greater threat going on in the larger ice shelf of East Antarctica.
 It is the Totten Glacier and holds back the most ice in the continent.

 The sheer scale of energy required by the entire country is just over 58 gigawatts.
 And on that Sunday morning, the total output from hydropower (water), solar (sun) and turbo (wind) power and other “green” power sources reached a staggering 55 gigawatts.